Using the NCCL Net plugin API#

 test

-, the request handle can be freed, meaning that NCCL will never calltest
+, the request handle can be freed.
+This means that NCCL will never calltest

-again on that request (until it is reallocated by another call toisend
+again on that request, unless it is reallocated by another call toisend

 orirecv

-- After a receive operation completes, if the operation was targeting GPU memory and received a non-zero number of bytes, NCCL will calliflush
+- After a receive operation completes, if the operation was targeting GPU memory and received a non-zero number of bytes, NCCL callsiflush

-to let the network flush any buffer and ensure the GPU can read it right after without seeing stale data.
+.
+This lets the network flush any buffer to ensure the GPU can read it immediately without seeing stale data.
 This flush operation is decoupled from thetest

-protocols, as those are capable of determining when data is valid or not.iflush
+protocols, because those are capable of determining when data is valid or not.iflush

-returns a request which needs to be queried withtest
+returns a request which must be queried usingtest

 until it completes.